 Pages comes free for Mac users, and it’s only available for Mac users, which is its main downside.
 Unless your editor happens to also use a Mac, you’re going to need to use different software to collaborate.

-This tool is only available on Android and offers a simple distraction-free writing experience.
+Writer is only available on Android and offers a simple distraction-free writing experience.

 It has a clean, modest interface to write on and you can view simple stats like word count and estimated reading time.
 It also supports Markdown like Ulysses.